Welcome To Years 5/6!

 Please find below:

-- A Classroom Secrets work pack containing Maths AND English work for EACH year group for Week 13 (week beginning 6th July)
+- A Hamilton work pack for Maths AND for English for EACH year group for Week 14 (week beginning 13th July)

 - Science work for BOTH year groups for this half term (new lesson posted weekly)